neovim/neovim.github.io/_posts/2020-04-14-newsletter.md

 ### GSOC

-Good news everyone!
-Neovim has been accepted into the [Google Summer of Code(GSOC)](https://summerofcode.withgoogle.com/).
-We've got two students working on interesting developments:
+Neovim had been accepted into the [Google Summer of Code(GSOC)](https://summerofcode.withgoogle.com/).
+We've had two students working on interesting developments:

-- @UtkarshMe will be working on [extending the UI protocol and externalizing window layout and control](https://github.com/neovim/neovim/issues/8320).
-He's been [getting his feet wet](https://github.com/neovim/neovim/pulls?utf8=%E2%9C%93&q=author%3AUtkarshMe+) before, and will be mentored by the ever restless @bfredl.
-Be sure to check out [his blog](https://utkarshme.github.io/blog/google-summer-of-code-with-neovim/) for up-to-date insights!
+- @UtkarshMe worked on [extending the UI protocol and externalizing window layout and control](https://github.com/neovim/neovim/issues/8320).
+Be sure to check out [his blog](https://utkarshme.github.io/blog/progress-at-the-end-of-gsoc-with-neovim/) for a summary!
-- @b-r-o-c-k has been [active on the windows front](https://github.com/neovim/neovim/pulls?utf8=%E2%9C%93&q=author%3Ab-r-o-c-k+) before, and is now aiming to implement a [.NET API client](https://github.com/neovim/neovim/issues/8337) for Neovim.
-Our beloved BPLFHLHWTU<sup>1</sup> @justinmk will be taking care of this project!
+- @b-r-o-c-k previously [active on the windows front](https://github.com/neovim/neovim/pulls?utf8=%E2%9C%93&q=author%3Ab-r-o-c-k+) before, implemented a [.NET API client](https://github.com/neovim/neovim/issues/8337) for Neovim.

-<sup>1</sup> Benevolent Project Leader For However Long He Will Tolerate Us
+Thanks for your awesome contributions, and thanks to the mentors @bfredl and @justinmk!

 ## Related projects